todogroup/ospology/ospo-book/chapters/03-chapter.md

 The guide [A deep dive into OSPO](https://www.linuxfoundation.org/research/a-deep-dive-into-open-source-program-offices) explains all essential information on OSPO structures and operations.

-Once this is evaluated, it is recommended to look at the OSPO from three different dimensions:
+Once this is evaluated, it is recommended to look at the OSPO from two dimensions:

-* The layers where the OSPO works and interacts
+* The areas of work where the OSPO interacts
-* The pillars where the OSPO provides support
 * The strategy it will follow and its framework

-### The OSPO Flower Diagram
+#### The OSPO Flower Diagram

 The area of work of your OSPO is also a crucial component to map, as it serves as one of the core ingredients for effectively implementing open source dynamics and philosophy on an organizational level.
 To achieve this, it is recommended to examine your own organizational architecture and break down open source tasks into small areas of work.